dheeraj-dj-ind/week6_dheeraj_anandan_RISCV_workshop/README.md

 # Week6 Tasks
 This week we will go through OpenLane that comprises the RTL2GDSII flow for a design `picorv32a`.
-Each day's task description is mentioned that will help you navigate clearly
+Each day's task description is mentioned that will help you navigate clearly.
+The `logs` for each day are also present

 ## Day1 :
 Get a thorough understanding of the basics of what a package is, it's contents,and a deeper dive into the RTL2GDSII flow using open source tools.
 You will also understand what do you mean by Instruction Set Algorithm (ISA), how a sofware runs on the hardware and carrying out sysnthesis of picorv32a.
 We also calculate the flop ratio and flop percentage of the design.